 Myth #8: Services Provided to Foreigners are Always VAT Exempt

-While that’s indeed true in most cases, most doesn’t mean all, and one needs to be careful to study the actual conditions to avoid the RS delivering a notice to pay 18% back-tax on the last 3 years worth of turnover.
+While that’s indeed true in most cases, there are always exceptions, and one needs to be careful to study the actual conditions to avoid the RS delivering a notice to pay 18% back-tax on the last 3 years worth of turnover.

-While the new VAT rules that came to force in 2021 further extended the list of services provided to clients abroad that’s free from VAT, we still don’t have a blanket exemption.
+While the new VAT rules that came to force in 2021 further extended the list of services provided to clients abroad that are VAT-free, we still don’t have a blanket exemption.

 In short – services provided to businesses registered abroad will always be VAT exempt.
 While services provided to consumers who are based abroad will be exempt in many cases, but not all.